ogunleye0720/THREE-TIER-ARCHITECTURE/README.md

 ### MODULES
 I have created modules for the resources required to create the three-tier-architecture.
 This was done to enable reusability of specific resources across different projects and environments.
 This promotes consistency and reduces duplication of effort.

-#### Click On The Module To Check Requirements in the variables.tf file
+#### Click On The Module To Check variables description in the variables.tf file

 - [x] [Backend(Required For Multi-team deployment, else optional)](https://github.com/ogunleye0720/THREE-TIER-ARCHITECTURE/tree/master/Backend)
 - [X] [Cloudwatch_alarm(Optional)](https://github.com/ogunleye0720/THREE-TIER-ARCHITECTURE/tree/master/modules/Cloudwatch_Alarm)